 Magnesium is the eighth most abundant element in the earth’s crust.
 While not found in metallic form, it is broadly available in the form of minerals such as magnetite, dolomite and serpentine.
 It has a silvery-white colour and tarnishes slightly in air.

-Figure 1: shows the breakdown of magnesium usage in different applications around the world in 2012.
+Figure 1: shows the breakdown of magnesium usage in different applications around the world.

 Figure 2: shows the weight saving potential for a magnesium automotive part with the same functionality as one made of aluminium, light steel or steel.